xuanvan229/huytd.github.io/posts/How to create a Websocket Actor in Actix.md

+#How to create a Websocket Actor in Actix

 #rust, #actix, #actor-model, #websocket

 To handle WebSocket in [[Actix Framework]] you need to create a [WebSocket Actor](https://docs.rs/actix-web-actors/3.0.0-alpha.1/actix_web_actors/ws/index.html).
 Each actor will be responsible for each connected client.